 - Apparitions are seen moving about the main house

-The Yorktown sunk at the Battle of Midway in June 1942.
-The Bon Homme Richard, a newly commissioned carrier, was renamed "Yorktown" and fought in the Pacific Offense during last 16 months of World War II.
-A highly decorated crew, the Yorktown received 11 battle stars and was also the recipient of the Presidential Unit Citation.
-It wasn't until 1970 that the ship was decommissioned and in 1975 found its final home in Charleston, SC and became the Patriots Point Museum USS Yorktown.
+The original ship called Yorktown sunk at the Battle of Midway in June 1942.
+The Bon Homme Richard, a newly commissioned Essex-class carrier, was renamed Yorktown in its honor, and it fought in the Pacific Offense during last 16 months of World War II.
+With a highly decorated crew, the Yorktown received 11 battle stars and was also the recipient of the Presidential Unit Citation.
+It wasn't until 1970 that the haunted ship was decommissioned and in 1975 found its final home in Charleston, SC and became the Patriots Point Museum USS Yorktown.

-Scares and Haunts of Charleston (SHC) reports that 141 men died onboard the USS Yorktown and that the museum staff have witnessed the reputed paranormal activity.
-Staffers report very distinct apparitions that they were able to identify as being ghosts of the ship's crewmen.
+One-hundred-forty-one men died onboard the USS Yorktown, and activity aboard the ship suggests some of them may still be there according to museum staff.
+They report very distinct apparitions that they were able to identify as being ghosts of the ship's crewmen.

 Syfy's Ghost Hunters conducted an investigation in February of 2012.
 The team documented: